Willson Contreras Player Props: Cardinals vs. Guardians

-Willson Contreras, with a slugging percentage of .308 in his past 10 games -- including two home runs -- will be in action for the St. Louis Cardinals versus the Cleveland Guardians, with Tanner Bibee on the mound, May 27 at 7:15 PM ET.
+Willson Contreras -- with an on-base percentage of .167 in his past 10 games, 136 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the Cleveland Guardians, with Hunter Gaddis on the mound, on May 28 at 1:40 PM ET.

 In his last game he had a hitless showing (0-for-3) against the Guardians.